ipsamitt/hobgoblins/index.md

-We would also like to explore the relationship between any two variables.
+Now that we have seen how each variable looks like individually over time and in the context of each weather type, we would also like to explore the relationship between two variables.
 Based on the plots we have created, we want to examine the relationships between the humidity, sea level, temperature, and dew point variables.
 These variables had relatively cyclic trends in the line graphs, and some of them had a good variation in the events they represented in the charts.
 For example, all of the weather events besides snow are visible on the chart for humidity.
 Since this is for exploratory purposes to determine what variables can predict all weather events later on, we will only be focusing on the rain and sun events which occur the most often within this dataset.
+If we were to look at data where the other events occured more often, we would also have included those weather types for anlaysis.

 ```python